 Opened the Film Door With Film Inside the Camera

-If your photos come out completely whiteOpens in a new tab., you may have overexposed your film by allowing the film to see direct and bright light.
+If your photos come out completely white, you may have overexposed your film by allowing the film to see direct and bright light.
 This can happen in many ways, but a common example is accidentally opening the film door where you insert the film.
 Even if you only have the back of the camera open for a split second, it will automatically initiate the chemical development process for the film.
 However, this may only have affected the first three or four images since the other film is packed behind them.

 Your Film is Expired